Skip to content

 Last Event ID & Event Metadata

 Using the withEventMeta helper, you can attach additional event meta (such as an event ID or a retry interval) to each event.
-On reconnect, oRPC passes the last event ID back to the handler so you can resume the stream appropriately.

 ts